sergio-burgos/ArduinoRoboticsSummer2017/FinalProject/Prototyping_0612.md

 Servo myservoa;  // create servo object to control a servo Servo myservob;  // create servo object to control a servo
-// twelve servo objects can be created on most boards

 int pos = 0;    // variable to store the servo position

 void setup() {
-  myservoa.attach(3);  // attaches the servo on pin 2 to the servo object myservob.attach(4);  // attaches the servo on pin 2 to the servo object }
+  myservoa.attach(3);  // attaches the servo on pin 3 to the servo object myservob.attach(4);  // attaches the servo on pin 4 to the servo object }

 void loop() {